AdaptiveCpp/AdaptiveCpp/README.md

 $ make install
 ```
 The default installation prefix is `/usr/local`.
 Change this to your liking.

-### Packages
-We are currently in the process of preparing binary packages for the entire hipSYCL stack - stay tuned.

 ## Compilation with hipSYCL: Using syclcc-clang